Learn how tax-loss harvesting can boost your after-tax returns by offsetting gains and optimizing your investment strategy year-round.

 Document Transaction | Keep detailed records of the sales | Include dates, prices, and specific lot details |

 Once you've harvested losses, the next step is to reinvest in a way that keeps your portfolio on track.
+For rules-based re-entry, explore S&O settings for confirmations and OSC HyperWave for trend context.

 Selecting New Positions